lokesh-tr/gsoc24/README.md

 The way this works is that, we generate the Reference Document URLs from the macro expansions generated using sourcekitd and make a
 `"workspace/peekDocuments"` request to the Editor Client.
 In VS Code, this executes the `"editor.action.peekLocations"` command to present a peeked editor.

+`TODO: Add PeekDocuments Graph`

 Since VS Code can't resolve the contents of Reference Document URL, it makes a `"workspace/getReferenceDocument"` request to the SourceKit-LSP Server, thereby retrieveing the contents and successfully displaying it in the peeked editor.

+`TODO: Add GetReferenceDocument Graph`

 ### Stretch Goals